OWASP/wstg/document/4-Web_Application_Security_Testing/03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.md

 #### Friendly 404 Error Message

 When we request a user within the directory that does not exist, we don't always receive 404 error code.
-Instead, we may receive “200 ok” with an image, in this case we can assume that when we receive the specific image the user does not exist.
+Instead, we may receive "200 ok" with an image, in this case we can assume that when we receive the specific image the user does not exist.
 This logic can be applied to other web server response; the trick is a good analysis of web server and web application messages.

 #### Analyzing Response Times